scalar-labs/scalardb/docs/getting-started-with-scalardb.md

 {% capture notice--warning %}
 **Warning**

-This electronic money application is simplified for this tutorial and isn't suitable for a production environment.
+The electronic money application is simplified for this tutorial and isn't suitable for a production environment.
 {% endcapture %}

 <div class="notice--warning">{{ notice--warning | markdownify }}</div>